 We focus on different kinds of therapy that can help your child achieve their maximum potential in growth and development.
 As soon as CP is diagnosed, your child can begin therapy for movement, learning, speech, hearing, and social and emotional development.

 In addition, medication, surgery, or braces can help improve muscle function.
 Orthopedic surgery can help repair dislocated hips and scoliosis (curvature of the spine), which are common problems associated with CP.
 Severe muscle spasticity can sometimes be helped with medication taken by mouth or administered via a pump (the baclofen pump) implanted under the skin.

 A variety of medical specialists might be needed to treat the different medical conditions.
 For example, a neurologist might be needed to treat seizures or a pulmonologist might be needed to treat breathing difficulties.
 Our team of specialists will work closely with you and your pediatrician to coordinate the care of your child.
-We also recommend downloading our free Family Medical Planner.
-It has everything you need to organize all your child’s records, appointments, prescriptions and more, and help your coordinate care with family and caregivers.
+We also recommend downloading our free Health Care Notebook.
+It has everything you need to organize all your child's records, appointments, prescriptions and more, and help your coordinate care with family and caregivers.

 If your child has been diagnosed, you probably have lots of questions.
 We can help.
 If you would like to schedule an appointment, refer a patient or speak to our staff, please call our offices at 682-885-2500.